RickyDonne/100-days-of-code/log.md

 > Revised about Classes and Objects in CPP
 > Revised the sorting algorithms and Linear, binary search
 > Participated in a codechef contest.
 Solved 1st program.
 Partially solved the second.

+### Day 36: February, 5th, 2021

+**Today's Progress**:
+>Learnt about matrices
+>Wrote CPP codes for Diagonal, Triangular, symmetric, tri-diagonal, tri-band and toeplitz matrix
+>Participated in Codeforces Div2 contest.
+Could solve the first but couldn't understand the second problem.